aaronistheman/SFML-Square-Cannonade-Game/README.md

 Named "Square Cannonade" until I find a better name, this game, to be programmed in C++ and SFML, will allow the player to control a square as he/she tries to grab all the coins in a level before being defeated by cannons that shoot squares.
-This isn't meant to be a big game.
+I will use a pathfinding algorithm (most likely A*) to create enemies that navigate around walls to chase the player.

 Implementation-Specific Features
 --------------------------------

+* "Catch" framework for test-driven development where helpful.

-To be announced.
+More to be announced.

 Gameplay-Specific Features
 --------------------------